 About blocked and disk spanned pieces

-Generally when you select a destination folder, GSplit tries to find out the best type of piece that should be used.
-If the destination drive is removable (the destination folder is on a floppy disk for instance), then disk-spanned pieces are appropriate.
-Otherwise blocked pieces are more suitable in most cases.
+Generally, when you select a destination folder, GSplit tries to find out the best type of piece that should be used.
+If the destination drive is removable (the destination folder is on a floppy disk for instance), disk-spanned pieces are appropriate.
+Otherwise, blocked pieces are more suitable in most cases.

 Spanned pieces are single files that span across multiple disks.
 This allows you to backup more files than would otherwise fit onto a single floppy disk (diskette).
 In other words, GSplit will span your file directly onto multiple disks and automatically determine the size for each piece according to the space available on the inserted disk.
 You will be asked each time a new disk is necessary until the original file is totally split.

-The following operations are done: when splitting your file, GSplit asks you to insert the first disk, then the second one... until the final one.
+img The following operations are done: when splitting your file, GSplit asks you to insert the first disk, then the second one... until the final one.
 For each new disk, it determines the free space available on the latter.
-According to this parameter, GSplit creates a piece with the same size as the free available space (less the reserved amount space).
+According to this parameter, GSplit creates a piece with the same size as the free available space, less the reserved amount space.
 Your disk is full after the piece has been copied.

-There is no possibility to determine the number of needed disks because GSplit calculates the size of piece files according to the space available on each inserted disk.
-But do not worry: each time a new disk is needed, GSplit will show you how remaining space is needed (so you can find how many disks you will roughly need).
+img There is no possibility to determine the number of needed disks because GSplit calculates the size of piece files according to the space available on each inserted disk.
+But do not worry: each time a new disk is needed, GSplit will show you how remaining space is needed so you can find how many disks you will roughly need.

-• specify a general size for all of your pieces.
-GSplit also knows some default values: click on the button named "Predefined" near the size field.
-You can enter the size and select a unit: Bytes, KB, MB and GB.
+• specify a unique size for all of your pieces.
+GSplit also knows some default values: click "Predefined" near the size field.
+Otherwise, you can enter a custom size and select a unit: Bytes, KB, MB and GB.

 • enter the number of pieces you want to create.
 GSplit then automatically calculates the size of each piece file.